bmaupin/ansible-role-keycloak/README.md

 ### Instructions

-Include the role and define any variables as described below
+1. Create a playbook that includes this role and define any variables as described below

+1. After running the playbook, open the firewall as needed
+    - Port 8080 for HTTP
+    - Port 8443 for HTTPS

+1. Navigate to the server, e.g. https://192.168.56.100:8443

 ### Variables